-Opt out of sharing VA education benefits information
+Opt out of sharing education benefits information

 The Harry W. Colmery Veterans Educational Assistance Act (also called the “Forever GI Bill”) requires us to share certain information about your education eligibility and benefits with your school, unless you ask us not to (called “opting out”).

 What kind of information does VA share with my school?

 Unless you opt out, we share basic information about your eligibility and benefits with your school’s certifying official, including:

 - The amount of money you’re receiving for tuition and school fees

 - The amount of money you get and the time you have left to use your benefits

 - If you’re getting money through the Yellow Ribbon Program.
 Learn about the Yellow Ribbon program.

 - Residence hours (your time spent in the classroom)